DilanBoskan/Golf-Simulator-Manager/README.md

 # Golf-Simulator-Manager
-A GUI designed to easily create sessions for customers renting golf-simulators.
+A GUI designed to easily create sessions for customers using golf-simulators.
 When the plug is in control by the application, on an active session the plug connected to the golf simulator is turned on, otherwise it is turned off.

 ## Features
 |  | Version | Functionality |